 Appendix 1 sets out other strategic scale sites considered for the potential delivery of 100+ dwellings and the reasons why these could not be progressed in the Joint Core Strategy.
-In the case of North Street/Eastgate there is the added benefit that as well as having the potential to deliver 350+ dwellings, the redevelopment would also involve wider regeneration and environmental improvements of the site, including flood defences, in the early part of the plan period.
+In the case of North Street/Eastgate there is the added benefit that as well as having the potential to deliver 390 dwellings, the redevelopment would also involve wider regeneration and environmental improvements of the site, including flood defences.